vivek2319/K-Nearest-Neighbors/README.md

 on a similarity measure (e.g., distance functions).
 KNN has been used in statistical estimation and pattern recognition already in the beginning of 1970’s as a non-parametric technique.
 ----------------------------------------------------------------------------------------------------------------
-_Knn uses follwoing as a distance function. :
+_Knn uses follwoing as a distance function_ :

   ![knn](http://www.saedsayad.com/images/KNN_similarity.png)